 - We can set different rules for different domains

 Creating an internal redirect is very easy.
-Here we are going to show how to create a very basic rule, if you require more information you can visit the AEM page about the topic or the Apache Sling documentation.
-We are also creating a second blog post to show how to use regular expressions and configure for different domains.
+In this blog post, we are going to show you how to create a very basic rule.
+If you require more information, visit the AEM page and look around the topic.
+Or, you can go to the Apache Sling documentation.

 Creating the mapping in the authoring instance

 To create the mapping rules, we should create them under the /etc/map/http node.
-We have to options to create the node, we could use the namespace as the name e.g. “super-domain.com” or we can use another custom name e.g. “localhost_any” in conjunction with the “sling:match” property.
+We have two options to create the node: we could use the namespace as the name e.g. “super-domain.com”, or we can use another custom name e.g. “localhost_any” in conjunction with the “sling:match” property.
 For this example, we will use the second approach and we are going to map the request for news.